-Dr. Rodriguez serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Rodriguez serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- Veterans Affairs, Chair, Field Advisory Committee, without compensation.
+- Veterans Affairs, serving as Chair of the Field Advisory Committee, without compensation.

 Deborah B. Adey, MD

-Dr. Adey is a transplant nephrologist at the University of California, San Francisco (UCSF) and the Medical Director of the Kidney Transplant program at UCSF.
+Dr. Adey is a transplant nephrologist and the Medical Director of the Kidney Transplant program at the University of California, San Francisco (UCSF).
 She had the honor of participating in all aspects of transplant nephrology from donor evaluations, pre-transplant evaluations, in-hospital care, and post-transplant follow-up.
 She has been the site fellowship director for general nephrology at UCSF for a few years, then started the transplant nephrology fellowship program at UCSF which she ran for seven years.
-Dr. Adey initially became board certified in Internal Medicine and Nephrology in 1996, and1996 and was recertified in 2006 and again in 2016 in both Internal Medicine and Nephrology.
+Dr. Adey initially became board certified in Internal Medicine and Nephrology in 1996, and was recertified in 2006 and 2016 in both Internal Medicine and Nephrology.

 On a national level, she has been the chair of the Transplant Nephrology Accreditation Program for the American Society of Transplantation (AST) and subsequently the Chair of the board of managers for the Transplant Nephrology Fellowship Accreditation Program, an LLC subsidiary of the AST.
 She serves as a member of the American Board of Internal Medicine Nephrology Board.